Teradata/stacki-wiki/Frontend-Installation.md

 A Stacki frontend can be installed on top of an existing Red Hat based server.
 The server must be running the x86_64 version of CentOS 6.x or RHEL 6.x.

-To perform this installation, log into the Gnome (or generic X11) environment on the servers console as root.
+To perform this installation, log into the frontend and download two ISOs:
-You must be root and X11 is required.

-To start the installation, download two ISOs and put them on your server:

 1. **Stacki**.
-The Stacki ISO can be found [here](http://stacki.s3.amazonaws.com/1.0/stacki-1.0-I.x86_64.disk1.iso).
+The Stacki ISO can be found [here](http://stacki.s3.amazonaws.com/2.0/stacki-2.0-6.x.x86_64.disk1.iso).

 2. **CentOS** or **RHEL** installation ISO.
 A CentOS installation ISO can be found [here](http://isoredirect.centos.org/centos/6/isos/x86_64/).